Research Interests: Behavioral Economics

 Prospective Graduate Students

-Dr. Madden is accepting applications for the Fall 2019 semester.
+Dr. Madden is accepting applications for the fall 2020 semester.
 Applicants should have a strong interest in one or more of Dr. Madden's three ongoing areas of behavioral-economic research: (i) delay discounting and drug self-administration in nonhumans, (ii) improving self-control in at-risk children, and (iii) improving healthy behaviors in adults and children

 Successful applicants will have:

 - A strong background in behavioral sciences (e.g., undergrad major in psychology, behavior analysis, or an affiliated field).